Burgess Shale

-The rock unit is a black shale and crops out at a number of localities near the town of Field in Yoho National Park and the Kicking Horse Pass.
+The rock unit is a black shale and crops out at several localities near the town of Field in Yoho National Park and the Kicking Horse Pass.
 Another outcrop is in Kootenay National Park 42 km to the south.

 History and significance

 The Burgess Shale was discovered by palaeontologist Charles Walcott on 30 August 1909, towards the end of the season's fieldwork.
 He returned in 1910 with his sons, daughter, and wife, establishing a quarry on the flanks of Fossil Ridge.
-The significance of soft-bodied preservation, and the range of organisms he recognised as new to science, led him to return to the quarry almost every year until 1924.
+The significance of soft-bodied preservation and the range of organisms he recognised as new to science led him to return to the quarry almost every year until 1924.
 At that point, aged 74, he had amassed over 65,000 specimens.
-Describing the fossils was a vast task, pursued by Walcott until his death in 1927.
+Describing the fossils was a vast undertaking that Walcott pursued until he died in 1927.
 Walcott, led by scientific opinion at the time, attempted to categorise all fossils into living taxa, and as a result, the fossils were regarded as little more than curiosities at the time.
-It was not until 1962 that a first-hand reinvestigation of the fossils was attempted, by Alberto Simonetta.
-This led scientists to recognise that Walcott had barely scratched the surface of information available in the Burgess Shale, and also made it clear that the organisms did not fit comfortably into modern groups.
+It was not until 1962 that Alberto Simonetta attempted a first-hand reinvestigation of the fossils.
+This led scientists to recognise that Walcott had barely scratched the surface of the information available in the Burgess Shale, and also made it clear that the organisms did not fit comfortably into modern groups.

+Walcott's classifications of most of the fossils are now rejected, but were supported at the time, and he accepted a change for one of the few where his conclusion was disputed.
+Many of the later comments were made with the benefits of hindsight, and of techniques and concepts unknown in Walcott's time.

-Excavations were resumed at the Walcott Quarry by the Geological Survey of Canada under the persuasion of trilobite expert Harry Blackmore Whittington, and a new quarry, the Raymond, was established about 20 metres higher up Fossil Ridge.
+Excavations were resumed at the Walcott Quarry by the Geological Survey of Canada under the persuasion of trilobite expert Harry Blackmore Whittington.
+A new quarry, the Raymond, was established about 20 metres higher up Fossil Ridge.
 Whittington, with the help of research students Derek Briggs and Simon Conway Morris of the University of Cambridge, began a thorough reassessment of the Burgess Shale, and revealed that the fauna represented were much more diverse and unusual than Walcott had recognized.
 Many of the animals present had bizarre anatomical features and only the slightest resemblance to other known animals.
-Examples include Opabinia, with five eyes and a snout like a vacuum cleaner hose and Hallucigenia, which was originally reconstructed upside down, walking on bilaterally symmetrical spines.
+Examples include Opabinia, with five eyes and a snout like a vacuum cleaner hose, and Hallucigenia, which was originally reconstructed upside down, walking on bilaterally symmetrical spines.